DrSkippy/2017ChipBets/README.md

     session is an int [0, 99] enumerating your bets bank is your current bank balance
-    chip_color is the color of a chip if your last move was a "buy" ["w","r"] session_history is the list of all of your moves during the current session
+    chip_color is the color of a chip if your last move was a "buy" ["w","r"] session_history is the list of all of your moves during the current session including the color of chips you bought ["w","r","u"]

 Your function returns the tuple defining a chip buy or a bet:

     move_choice="bet" or "buy
     bet = [1, bank]
-    bet_bag_dominant color = "wd" or "rd"
+    bet_bag_dominant_color = "wd" or "rd"

 I have provided the simulation code that will be used to evaluate your strategy at the end of the competition in "sim.py".
 You can change anything